 It has a prevalence of about 0.5% - 13% worldwide and is more common in women(1).

+I should know because I wasted so much time, energy, money AND took meds I didn't need to.
 This was my experience for years before I was diagnosed.

-Signs of gluten intolerance
+✅Signs and Symptoms of gluten intolerance

-Symptoms of gluten intolerance involve intestinal and extra-intestinal symptoms.
+Symptoms of gluten intolerance involve intestinal and "extra-intestinal" symptoms.

 - Intestinal symptoms refer to symptoms that are "of or in" the intestine.
 An example would be bloating or diarrhea.